 The Competition Act applies to concentrations that occur in the Portuguese territory or that may have an effect thereon.
-Concentrations in markets subject to sectorspecific regulation may involve additional assessment by the relevant regulatory authorities.
+Concentrations in markets subject to sector-specific regulation may involve additional assessment by the relevant regulatory authorities.

-Merger control is also governed by: the Statutes of the PCA; Regulation 60/2013, regarding notification forms; Regulation 1/E/2003, on the filing fees for merger control; and Regulation 823/2016, on the payment of fees for other services provided.
+Merger control is also governed by: the Statutes of the PCA; Regulation 993/2021 of 2 December, regarding notification forms; Regulation 1/E/2003, on the filing fees for merger control; and Regulation 823/2016, on the payment of fees for other services provided.